 BioB.S.
 Johns Hopkins University, 1997Ph.D.
 University of Virginia, 2002Post-Doc University of Virginia, 2004

-"We use computational modeling to design new regenerative therapies for treating patients with diabetes, heart disease, and musculoskeletal disease."Shayn Peirce-Cottler, Professor of Biomedical Engineering
+"We combine computational modeling with experiments to design new regenerative therapies for treating patients with diabetes, heart disease, and musculoskeletal disease."Shayn Peirce-Cottler, Professor and Chair of Biomedical Engineering

 Shayn Peirce-Cottler develops computational models and combines them with wet lab experiments and machine learning to study how tissues heal after injury and to develop new therapies for inducing tissue regeneration.
 Her lab is particularly focused on engineering the body's smallest blood vessels -- microvessels, or capillaries -- that are necessary for delivering oxygen and nutrients to every cell in the body.
 Dr. Peirce-Cottler teaches courses in cell and molecular physiology and computational systems bioengineering to undergraduate and graduate students.
 She has published over 125 peer reviewed papers and book chapters, and she is an inventor on three U.S. Patents.
 She is a fellow in both the American Institute for Medical and Biological Engineering College of Fellows (AIMBE) and the Biomedical Engineering Society (BMES).
 She is also Past-President of The Microcirculatory Society.
 Dr. Peirce-Cottler is a UVA School of Medicine Pinn Scholar, and in 2020 she was awarded the UVA School of Medicine’s Robert H. Kader Award for Excellence in Graduate Teaching and Mentoring.
 Dr. Peirce-Cottler is passionate about mentoring students and faculty, promoting diversity in STEM, and participating in K-12 outreach to increase students’ interest and self-confidence in pursuing STEM careers.